Maryandadle/Maryandadle/README.md

 ### Hallo there!

-I'd like to share a few things about myself.
+I would  like to share a few things about myself.

 - I want to become a business data analyst..

 - I have a Bachelor's degree in Finance and a Master's in Business Administration.
-Currently, I am living in Germany..
+Currently, I am living in Frankfurt Germany.

 - 🔭 I am currently working on Tableau Dashboards.